Inbound AI For Urgent Care Calls

 Answer fast and identify the patient need

-iando.ai picks up immediately and separates same-day visit, hours, wait-time, insurance, directions, testing, forms, occupational medicine, billing, records, and symptom-sensitive calls.
+iando.ai picks up immediately and separates same-day access, hours, wait-time, insurance, intake, testing, injury, X-ray, occupational medicine, result, note, records, and symptom-sensitive calls.

 Handle common questions inside clinic rules

-It answers approved questions about location, hours, services, accepted plans, appointment options, what to bring, age limits, forms, and basic visit next steps.
+It answers approved questions about location, hours, services, accepted plans, online check-in, what to bring, age limits, forms, documentation paths, and basic visit next steps.

-Bookable calls move toward the schedule or walk-in path.
-Emergency-level symptoms, clinical judgment calls, payment exceptions, and records issues route with notes.
+Visit-ready calls move toward the approved schedule, walk-in, online check-in, or callback path.
+Emergency-level symptoms, result interpretation, clinical judgment, payer exceptions, records issues, and medication questions go forward with notes.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.